BurakAndarman/BackgammonConsoleGame/README.md

 Backgammon game that can be playable on console.

 # Things you have to know 👇
-► Program creates two files on the purpose of saving game as game begins.You can see them in the directory where you put source code file.
+► Program creates two files on the purpose of saving game as game begins.These files are being updated after every turn.

 ► There isn't an option to play against AI.